coop152/obsidian-vaults/Systems Architecture (25212)/Main Memory.md

 The row and column addresses are parts of the input address.
 When something is read from DRAM, the entire row of data is actually destroyed, but not before it's sent to the data interface.
 The data is sent through some latches, which save the value temporarily and allow it to be written back.
 #### DRAM Timing
 ![](Pasted%20image%2020230222112706.png)
+- Latency is significantly reduced in DRAM if using an already 'open' column.
+- The easiest way to exploit this 'feature' is using burst access (i.e. reading from consecutive addresses).
+This depends on the address bits being allocated appropriately.
+- Burst access is appropriate for much code behaviour.
+Most of the time, instructions will be fetched in a continuous stream.
+- Burst access is also excellent for filling cache lines.